rkumar/zfm/README.md

 ## SAVING CONFIG ##

 I have just taken a cautious approach to saving config.
-This is since once can have multiple instances of zfm running with bookmarks added to each one.
+This is since one can have multiple instances of zfm running with bookmarks added to each one.
 First, i do not save upon exit.
 I also only save if there is already a $HOME/.zfminfo file.
 So if you want bookmarks saved, then please `touch ~/.zfminfo` else nothing is written.
 To save you can either give the command `:write` or quit using ":wq" or ":x".

 Also, the bookmarks are *appended* to the existing file to prevent multiple sessions from clobbering each other.
 So you can edit the differences after writing.
-At this moment, local bookmarks are not being saved.
-I am still deciding on the format of saving local bookmarks.
+Local bookmarks are now stored not as positions but as filenames.
+This means that despite sort order or changes to directory entries the bookmark is gauranteed to get you to the file as long as it exists. ":marks" displays global and local marks.

+## Other points ##

+* 2013-02-23 - 21:17 : Pressing ":" now will not show the previous command.
+It will show a blank string just as vim does, you can use the up arrow to get to history, to run previous commands.
+THis is so the user does not need to clear the line to run a command each time, especially if one is exiting using ":q" or ":wq" or "x".
+(Thanks to Bart Shaefer for telling me how to get history working with vared inside a script).

+   ":p" or ":pwd" will put the current dir into clipboard using `pbcopy`, this in case the user wishes to quit and immediately `cd` to that directory and work there.

 ##Changes##

+* 2013-02-23 - 22:28 : I don't think there are any more feature plans, only bug-fixes or tweaks.
+I'll be using the HINT mode as my default and seeing how it goes.
+I'll keep my eyes open for faster ways of navigating or doing stuff in HINT mode.

 A summary of version-wise changes.